 The RTRP team had a wonderful night with our guests, David Keegan (SSI) and Maria Cassaniti (TMHC).
 It was great to be a part of this fun event with over 400 attendees.
 We all enjoyed the terrific food, amazing company, and hearing from the keynote speaker, renowned orthopaedic surgeon and Iraqi refugee Dr Munjed Al Muderis.
 We are all already looking forward to the next STARTTS Refugee Ball in 2016!

-We recently published a new research paper in PLoS ONE :
+We also recently published a commentary in Lancet Psychiatry:

 Liddell, B. J., Nickerson, A., & Bryant, R. A. (2018).
 Clinical science and torture survivors’ rights to rehabilitation.
 The Lancet Psychiatry, 5(2), 101-103.

 For a list of our publications, click here.